whatsup/whatsup/website/docs/styling/index.md

 }
 ```

-### New whatsup way
+### New CSSX way

-We import html-tags from the css-file.
-Each such component tag has boolean properties associated with the names of css classes.
+We import components named as html-tags from the css-file.
+Each such component tag has boolean css:namespaced properties associated with the names of css classes.

 ```tsx
 import { Div } from './styles.css'